 How FICO Credit Scores Are Calculated

-• Your Credit History - How long have you had credit?
+• Credit History - How long have you had credit?

-• Balances on your Credit Cards - How many accounts do you carry?
-How much do you owe on your accounts?
+• Balances on your Credit Cards - How many accounts do you hold, and how much do you owe on them?

 • Credit Inquiries - How many times have you had your credit checked for a loan?